colbyziyuwang/notetaking-app/README.md

 ## Quick-start
-First open docker on your machine and execute the following  terminal command: docker pull kuromaple/spring-server Next run the image on port 8080 via the command: docker run -p 8080:8080 kuromaple/spring-server Lastly downlaod the exectuable file from the releases/Final folder.
-This file can be executed in terminal.
+First open docker on your machine and execute the following  terminal command: docker pull kuromaple/spring-server

+Next run the image on port 8080 via the command: docker run -p 8080:8080 kuromaple/spring-server

+Lastly download the zip file from the releases/Final Submission folder and extract it. navigate within the file via application-1.0.0/bin and run ./application from the command line.

 ## Screenshots/videos
 Optional, but often helpful to have a screenshot or demo-video for new users.